-Andrew A. F. Hack, M.D., Ph.D. has served as a member of our Board of Directors since January 2017.
-Since July 2015, Dr. Hack has served as Chief Financial Officer of Editas Medicine.
-Previously, from 2011 until 2015, he served as a portfolio manager at Millennium Management, where he ran a healthcare fund focused on biotechnology, pharmaceutical and medical device companies.
-Before Millennium Management, Dr. Hack was an analyst at HealthCor Management from 2008 to 2011.
-Prior to HealthCor Management, Dr. Hack served as an analyst at Carlyle-Blue Wave Partners and a principal of the MPM BioEquities Fund.
-Dr. Hack started his investment career at Banc of America Securities, covering the biotechnology sector.
-He was also a co-founder of Reify Corporation, a life science tools and drug discovery company.
-Dr. Hack received a B.A. in Biology, an M.D. and a Ph.D. all from the University of Chicago.
+Andrew A. F. Hack, M.D., Ph.D., has served as a member of our Board of Directors since January 2017.
+Since March 2019, Dr. Hack has served as a Managing Director of Bain Capital Life Sciences, a private equity fund that invests in biopharmaceutical, specialty pharmaceutical, medical device, diagnostics, and enabling life science technology companies globally.
+Before joining Bain Capital, Dr. Hack was the Chief Financial Officer of Editas Medicine from July 2015 through March 2019.
+Previously, Dr. Hack served as a portfolio manager at Millennium Management, where he ran a healthcare hedge fund focused on biotechnology, pharmaceutical and medical device companies from May 2011 to June 2015.
+Prior to Millennium, Andrew was an analyst at HealthCor Management from December 2008 to May 2011.
+Prior to HealthCor Management, Dr. Hack was an analyst at Carlyle-Blue Wave Partners and a principal of the MPM BioEquities Fund.
+He started his investment career as an equity research analyst covering the biotechnology sector at Banc of America Securities after serving as Director of Life Sciences at Reify Corporation, a life science tools and drug discovery company.
+In addition, Dr. Hack is a member of the Board of Directors of Allena Pharmaceuticals.
+Dr. Hack received his B.A. in biology with special honors from the University of Chicago, where he also received his M.D. and Ph.D. and was named the inaugural Frank Family Scholar.
 We believe that Dr. Hack's financial background, as well as his experience in the biotechnology sector and his medical background, qualify him to serve as a member of our Board of Directors.

-Kristen Hege, M.D. has served as a member of our Board of Directors since August 2016.
+Kristen Hege, M.D., has served as a member of our Board of Directors since August 2016.
 Dr. Hege was hired in 2010 as Vice President, Translational Development, and is currently a Corporate VP Translational Development at Celgene Corporation.
 She has also held an active faculty position at the University of California, San Francisco Medical Center since 1996, most recently as Clinical Professor of Medicine, Hematology/Oncology, serving in that role as a volunteer since 2008.
 Prior to Celgene, she served as Chief Medical Officer at Cellerant Therapeutics and Acting Chief Medical Officer at Aragon Pharmaceuticals and Theraclone Sciences.
 Dr. Hege was also a Vice President, Clinical Research and Development at Cell Genesys.
 Dr. Hege is a volunteer at-large director for the Society for Immunotherapy of Cancer and observing board member at Arcus Biosciences.
 Dr. Hege previously served on the boards of directors for BayBio/California Life Sciences Association from 2014 to 2016 and as a volunteer for Flexus Biosciences from 2014 to 2015 as a board observer.
 Dr. Hege received a B.A. in Biochemistry from Dartmouth College summa cum laude, an M.D. from University of California, San Francisco and Board certification in Hematology and Medical Oncology from the University of California, San Francisco.
 We believe that Dr. Hege's medical background and experience in the biotechnology industry qualify her to serve as a director.